eschrom/SPACE/README.md

 To get started, follow the tutorial, which includes all commands, suggested parameters and arguments, notes on expected runtimes, and expected outputs.

 ## Current Status
-A manuscript that details and demonstrates SPACE is posted on bioRxiv and is also currently under review for publication.
+A manuscript that details and demonstrates SPACE is posted on bioRxiv (DOI: https://doi.org/10.1101/2023.12.08.570837) and is also currently under review for publication.

 ## Installation
 SPACE can be installed directly from Github: